 How do you keep yourself motivated and your photography fresh?

 I think just by just introducing some kind of different element, be it a new style, new location, going out on a shoot with someone else, or even visiting the same location but a different time of year.
 I think looking at the work of other photographers and being open to trying new ideas also really helps.
 One of the good things about photography is that as long as you’re not on a job if you try something and totally mess it up, no one needs to see it apart from you.
 So there’s really no downside to having a go at something.

 Who or what inspires you in your personal life and work?

 Nature is definitely something that inspires me, and photographing it is my way of showing my appreciation for the amazing planet we live on.
 I also get a lot of inspiration from my Instagram, though!
-I love the work of famous wildlife photographers like Paul Nicklen and Frans Lanting, but there are lots of less well known accounts producing some really nice work from different places around the world.
-I get to see a huge variety of different animals, cities and landscapes from my phone!
+I love the work of famous wildlife photographers like Paul Nicklen and Frans Lanting, but there are lots of less well-known accounts producing some really nice work from different places around the world.
+I get to see a huge variety of different animals, cities, and landscapes from my phone!

 What do you hope viewers take away from your images?

-All I’d like to think is that people take the time stop and have a good look at one of my photos.
+All I’d like to think is that people take the time to stop and have a good look at one of my photos.
 We’re really in a time now where we are absolutely bombarded with images on a daily basis, and I think it’s now more difficult to grab someone’s attention and make them stop and think for a bit.

 What is one piece of advice you would like to offer a new photographer just starting out?